aymenhafeez/PiBot/README.md

 DC motors and wheels

 ### Installing opencv
 Installing opencv on the Raspberry Pi can be kind of awkward and can take several hours as it requires building to install ALL of the relevant dependencies.
-An easy way which works fine for me is the following:
+Here is an easier way outlined by Michael Ratcliffe from Hackaday (https://hackaday.io/project/7008-fly-wars-a-hackers-solution-to-world-hunger/log/23068-installing-opencv-on-a-raspberry-pi-the-easy-way):
 ```shell
 sudo apt-get update
 sudo apt-get upgrade